-Cause-The County had some policies and procedures in place, but was unaware its policies and procedures lacked critical elements related to its IT security and did not evaluate its policies and procedures against current IT standards and best practices.
+Cause-The County was unaware its policies and procedures lacked critical elements related to IT security and did not evaluate its policies and procedures against current IT standards and best practices.

-Recommendations-To help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT resources, the County needs to further develop policies and procedures over IT security.
+Recommendations-To help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT resources, the County needs to further develop its policies and procedures over IT security.
 The information below provides guidance and best practices to help the County achieve this objective.